ZieIony/Carbon/README.md

 Carbon uses RenderScript for generating shadows.
 Gradle doesn't support renderscript very well, so it has to be done that way.

 ### Changelog
+##### 0.6.1
+ - CircularProgress in and out animation,
+ - shadows improvements,
+ - elevation bugfix,

 ##### 0.6.0
- - namespace changed to just 'carbon' - less to write in xml
+ - namespace changed to just 'carbon' - less to write in xml,
- - uploaded to Maven repository
+ - uploaded to Maven repository,
  - added a sample for using the new image loading animation with Picasso

 ##### 0.5.2
- - added CircularProgress and a progress sample
+ - added CircularProgress and a progress sample,
  - tweaked light theme a bit, now it's not only gray,
- - changed radial transition sample to show transition between a fragment and a view
+ - changed radial transition sample to show transition between a fragment and a view,
  - updated Toolbar,
  - SVGView color filter bugfixing

 ##### 0.5.1
- - added dark and light AppCompat themes
+ - added dark and light AppCompat themes,
- - added a text appearance demo
+ - added a text appearance demo,
- - added touch ripples to the main list of demos
+ - added touch ripples to the main list of demos,
- - changed the demo theme to light
+ - changed the demo theme to light,
  - added this readme file

 ##### 0.5.0
- - added dark and light themes
+ - added dark and light themes,
- - cleaned up a bit
+ - cleaned up a bit,
  - the library is open-sourced as Carbon